Hassan Gouled Aptidon: Biography

-He was born in the small village of Gerisa in the Lughaya district in Somaliland.
-He was born into the politically powerful Mamassan subclan of the Issa clan.
+He was born in the small village of Gerisa in the Lughaya district in British Somaliland.
+He was born into the Mamassan subset of the Issa clan.
 He played an important role in Djibouti's struggle for independence from France.
 Hassan Gouled began his career in the 1930s as a nurse.
 He was stationed in Dikhil in 1932.
 He was then an entrepreneur.
 In 1946, he founded with Mahamoud Harbi Farah the Somali and Dankali Youth Club.
 They were elected together in 1951 to the Representative Council of the colony, then separated.
-Hassan Gouled is elected French senator, against Mahmoud Harbi.
+Hassan Gouled was elected French senator, against Mahmoud Harbi.
 He remained so from 1952 to 1957.
 Hassan Gouled campaigned against Mahamoud Harbi Farah of the Union Republicaine party, who sought to join the territory with neighboring Somalia.
 By the time of the 23 November 1958 elections, Mahamoud Harbi's party had disintegrated and with the majority of the Afar vote, his faction won election.
 Mahamoud Harbi subsequently fled Djibouti, and later died in a plane crash.

-Hassan Gouled served as Vice-President of the Government Council from 1958 to April 1959.
+Hassan Gouled served as vice-president of the Government Council from 1958 to April 1959.
 Hassan Gouled also served in the French National Assembly 1959-1962 and the French Senate 1952–1958.
 He was defeated in parliamentary elections in 1962 by Moussa Ahmed Idriss of the Party of Popular Movement (PMP).
 In the 1960s, he led the Democratic Union Issa.
 It is a signatory to the agreement of Arta in September 1963.
 He was then education minister in a government led by Ali Aref Bourhan from 1963 to 1967.
 He was briefly jailed in July 1967, along with other officials of the PMP (which he had joined in 1965).
 He was elected to the Territorial Assembly in November 1968 and later became Minister of the Interior.
 Later he served as the first Prime Minister of Djibouti between May 1977 and July 1977.